 2) Grab some games

 The Nintendo Switch is sort of useless if you don't have any great games to play on it.
-Luckily, the system's first year has brought us some tremendous experiences, including Nintendo's biggest and best games in ages.
+Luckily, the system is stacked with awesome games now, with more than 1,000 already available – including some of Nintendo's biggest and best games in ages.

-Need something to play?
-Here are three of our absolute favourites, along with three cheaper eShop games that you can download and play in a hurry.
-And if you need more picks, scope out our list of the 20 top Switch games to date.
+Looking for something newer?
+Here are some of this year's must-play games, along with three cheaper eShop games that you can download and play in a hurry.
+And if you need more picks, scope out our list of the 25 best Switch games you can play right now.

 3) Get some extra gear

 The Switch comes with everything you need to get up and running (except games, of course), but a few choice accessories can really accentuate and extend the fun.
-Here are four worth considering.
+Here are five worth considering.

 The Switch comes with 32GB of internal storage, although it's actually less once you format the console – plus there are already some games too large to even fit within that chunk.
 So yes, you will absolutely want a memory card.
 Go larger if you want, but 128GB hits the sweet spot of price and ample storage, providing plenty of space to hold games and data without having to splurge too much.

 If you're used to playing games on other current consoles, then the Switch's dinky Joy-Cons just won't satisfy for TV play, even within the included gamepad shell.
 Instead, grab Nintendo's great Pro Controller.
-It's essentially an Xbox One controller in feel, and even if the £60 price point is a leap, your hands will thank you during epic Legend of Zelda sessions.
+It's essentially an Xbox One controller in feel, and even if the £55 price point is sizable added investment, your hands will thank you during epic Legend of Zelda sessions.
 Trust us.

 PDP Premium Travel Case (£13)